A remark on the existence of equivariant functions: Proof of Theorem

 For the proof of the assertion, we refer to \cite[Theorem 3.3 (2)]{SS2020} on the explicit formula of two linearly independent solutions on $\HH$.
 However, the proof of \cite[Theorem 3.3 (2)]{SS2020} should be also corrected since the meromorphy of $\sqrt{h'}$ is not proved by merely taking the principal branch of the square root.
-We correct the proof of \cite[Theorem 3.3 (2)]{SS2020} as follows, generalizing $\HH$ to a general simply connected domain $D$.
+We need to prove that the orders of all poles of $h'$ are even.
+We correct the proof of \cite[Theorem 3.3 (2)]{SS2020} as follows.

 First we prove that $h'$ is non-vanishing everywhere on $D$.
 If $h'(z_0)=0$ holds at some $z_0\in D$, then $\{h, z\}$ has a double pole at $z_0$.
 Indeed, if we put $h'(z)=(z-z_0)^n p(z)$ for a function $p$ with $p(z_0)\neq 0$ and $n\ge1$, we have